Skip to content

 1. Clear Server Identification: Easy to track which clients are on which server

-2. Scalability: Can easily add mx04, mx05, etc. as you grow
+2. Scalability: You can easily add mx04, mx05, etc. as you grow

 3. Professional Appearance: Maintains consistent branding